anthonybeckett/c-sharp-notes/README.md

 - `selector1` → allows key rotation.
 - `p=` → your public key.

-**Why it matters:** DKIM confirms that the message wasn’t forged or tampered with in transit.
+**Why it matters:** DKIM confirms that the message wasn't forged or tampered with in transit.

 ---

 ### 3. DMARC (Domain-based Message Authentication, Reporting, and Conformance)

-**Purpose:** Tells recipients’ mail servers what to do if SPF and/or DKIM checks fail, and provides reports.
+**Purpose:** Tells recipients' mail servers what to do if SPF and/or DKIM checks fail, and provides reports.

 **How it works:**
 - DMARC is another **DNS TXT record**.
 - It sets a policy for handling failed checks: accept, quarantine, or reject.
-- It can send **daily reports** showing who’s sending mail using your domain.
+- It can send **daily reports** showing who's sending mail using your domain.

 **Example DMARC record:**